Gang-Garrison-2/Gang-Garrison-2/Readme.txt

 Rifleman:
 - Stay moving in case an infiltrator is eyeing your back!
-- Scope out if you need to move around!
+- Your scope inhibits movement.
+Scope out if you need to move around!
+- Pick off enemies at a distance with charged shots, or "railgun" them at close range without scoping for direct combat!

 Secret Class:
 - There is no secret class, and you can 'QQ' about it.